-Then you better start learning English with the news!
+Then you better start to learn English through news!

-To get you started, we’ll show you more than a dozen of our favorite English learning news resources.
+To get you started, we’ll show you our favorite English learning news resources.

 Many of them are designed specifically for English learners, while others are authentic media that native speakers already love.